 This is a great bit of career advice I’m seeking, and I would love it if you could make it anonymous.
-I’ve been with my dealership for nine years and know I’ve accomplished a lot.
+I’ve been with my dealership for nine years.
+Should I get a vendor job?
+I know I’ve accomplished a lot.
 As you know, without trying to toot my own horn, I believe I’m fairly well-known and well-regarded in the industry as someone who knows what he is talking about, especially about being an automotive vendor.

 While I really enjoy my dealership job, I’ll admit, sometimes the grind gets to me.
 I’m still not above getting brain damage from management and ownership.
 I know that ownership realizes I’m doing a very good job, but sometimes I think they don’t give me as much credit as I deserve.
 It seems I’ve built a good enough reputation to receive a pretty good job offer with (dealer vendor name hidden) as a (role hidden) and think it may be too good to pass up.
 It is less money, but I’d get my weekends back. 🙂

 Since you made the jump from your retail car dealership job to a dealer vendor, I’d love to hear your opinion.
 Is the grass greener on the other side?
 Should I go for it?

 Big differences between an automotive job and a dealership job

 First off, congratulations on your continued success.
 You certainly are doing something right if automotive vendors are knocking at your door.
 I figure they would be.
 On the other side of the coin, “don’t you put this on me, Ricky Bobby.”
 This is too big of a decision for me to help decide.
 All I can do is tell you what I’ve seen over the years as I watch other people make the jump from dealership to vendor.
 I’ll do my best to share my knowledge on the differences between vendors and dealers.